maroofi/bulkDNS/modules/README.md

 until the end of the scan.
 This is on purpose!
 In this way, you can keep the states for different entries and have a dynamic scan.
 For examle, one use-case of this feature is to implement a global LRU DNS cache in your Lua file!

+When there is no more entry for scan, the C code will call the Lua 'main' function for the last time by passing `nil` to the main function.
+With this last call, the Lua script knows that it's time to save global variables or do whatever you want since there won't be any other call to.

 #### First example: find NXdomains

 Here is the scan scenario: I have a list of domain names and I want to output only those with DNS response code of NXDomain.